-1. There shall be no lighting within 25 horizontal feet of the Reservoir, measured from the elevation of normal pool, which is Elevation 382.
+1. There shall be no lighting within 25 horizontal feet of the Reservoir, measured from the elevation of the normal pool, which is Elevation 382.
 See Attachment H.

-2. There shall be no removal of vegetation or earth disturbance within the 200-foot stream buffer associated with the installation of the boat dock.
+2. There shall be no removal of vegetation or earth disturbance within the 200-foot buffer associated with the installation of the boat dock.
 The stream buffer is measured from the edge of the floodplain, which is Elevation 390.
 See Attachment H.

 3. There shall be no other structures, such as decking or stairs, constructed in the 200-foot stream buffer.

-A – Letter and proposed plan from the applicant
+A – Proposed plan from the applicant

 B – Location Map